Introduction

 The node will attempt to connect to the persistent validator nodes and other peers in the network, and synchronize to the latest block.

-directory relative to the current working directory.
+.
 You can use the --base-dir

-CLI global argument or NAMADA_BASE_DIR
+CLI global argument or BASE_DIR

 environment variable to change it.